 As is now becoming clear a hard Brexit and indeed a Brexit under Theresa May will be detrimental to the prosperity and functioning of the UK and its relationship with the rest of the world for many years to come.
 As a result, this would not be a ‘people’s’ Brexit but increasingly looks like an ‘elite rich politicians’ Brexit driven by dark triad personalities and their ideologies.
 One should, therefore, question deeply to what extent the political leaders involved in this process have the moral capacity, goodwill and competence to act in the interest of the well-being of the nation.
 As participants in a democracy that allows free speech and demands transparency and accountability, we should challenge the processes in place for selecting and managing MPs and encourage those that reward competence and not self-centred political scheming.

-Please note: The views expressed in this article are those of the author.
+Disclaimer: Please note the views expressed in this article are those of the author and not those of The Open University.

 Further reading and references